The Halifax Branch of the Calder & Hebble Canal: A Lost Waterway

-The Halifax Branch of the Calder & Hebble Canal is an approximately half-mile waterway that stretchers from Salterhebble Junction and locks to the Watermill bar at Salterhebble Wharf.
+Just a whisper of its former self, the Halifax Branch of the Calder & Hebble Canal now stretches a mere half-mile from Salterhebble Junction and its locks to the Watermill Bar at Salterhebble Wharf.
+This truncated remnant is all that remains of a once vital artery that pulsed with industrial life.

 The start of the Halifax Branch, Salterhebble Locks are just to the